Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization: Approach

 To study OOD generalization, we created two cases of test data, that tested for OOD generalization in translation and scale.
-For the \emph{translation invariance} case (Figure \ref{translation}), the constituents of the training analogies were translated along both dimensions by the same amount \footnote{We transformed by the same amount along both dimensions so that the OOD generalization regimes are similar to \citet{webb2020learning}.} $KM$ such that the test analogies were in the range $[ KM,(K+1)M -1]^2$ after translation.
+For the \emph{translation invariance} case (Figure \ref{translation}), the constituents of the training analogies were translated along both dimensions by the same integer value \footnote{We transformed by the same amount along both dimensions so that the OOD generalization regimes are similar to \citet{webb2020learning}.} $KM$ (obtained by multiplying $K$ and $M$, both of which are integer values) such that the test analogies were in the range $[ KM,(K+1)M -1]^2$ after translation.
 Non-overlapping test regions were generated for $K \in [1,9]$.
 Similar to the translation OOD generalization regime of \citet{webb2020learning}, this allowed the graded evaluation of OOD generalization to a series of increasingly remote test domains as the distance from the training region increased.
 For example a training analogy $A:B::C:D$ after translation by $KM$, would be $A+KM:B+ KM::C+K M:D+K M$.
 For the \emph{scale invariance} case (Figure \ref{scale}), we scaled each constituent of the training analogies by $K$ so that the test analogies after scaling were in the range $[0,KM -1]^2$.
 Thus, an analogy $A:B::C:D$ after scaling by $K$, would be $KA:KB::K C:K D$.
 By varying the value of $K$ from 1 to 9, we scaled the training analogies to occupy increasingly distant and larger regions of the test space.
+It is worth noting that while humans can exhibit complex and sophisticated forms of analogical reasoning \citep{holyoak2012analogy,webb2023zero,lu2022probabilistic}, here we focused on a relatively simple form, that was inspired by Rumelhart’s parallelogram model of analogy \citep{rumelhart1973model,mikolov2013efficient} that has been used to explain traditional human verbal analogies (e.g., “king is to what as man is to woman?”).
+Our model, like that one, seeks to explain analogical reasoning in terms of the computation of simple Euclidean distances (i.e., $A - B = C - D$, where $A, B, C, D$ are vectors in 2D space).